robertmartin8/ReasonableDeviations/_posts/2019-12-05-asymmetric-bet-interest-rates.md

 $$\text{fair price} = 100 - (0.02 \times 237.5\text{bps} + 0.96 \times 212.5 \text{bps} + 0.02 \times 187.5 \text{bps}) = 97.875$$

-Hence my hawkish bet (shorting the future) would result in a profit of about \\$33 per contract (according to the contract spec, each contract settles for \\$4167 times the price index).
+Hence my hawkish bet (shorting the futures contract) would result in a profit of about \\$33 per contract (according to the contract spec, each contract settles for \\$4167 times the price index).
 You might think that 0.08% profit sounds paltry, but it should be remembered that the beauty of futures is *leverage*.
 For this particular contract, you would only have to put up about \\$400 of maintenance margin, so the actual percentage profit would be about 8%.
 This isn't bad at all, considering the time horizon of this bet is a few weeks.

 ## Conclusion

 Unsurprisingly, the Fed decided to cut rates by 25bps, citing weak global growth and trade tensions.
 However, I don't think this pitch was incorrect.
 The point is not that I thought rates would be held steady, but that I was willing to assign this outcome a higher probability than the market was.

 I ended up pitching this idea, together with three other students, to a panel of managing directors at J.P.
 Morgan as part of an industry insight event.
 They were sceptical initially, but were quite intrigued once I had made it sufficiently clear that this was really a play on market expectations rather than interest rates directly.
-On a side note, I ended up receiving a summer internship offer at JPM for trading, so perhaps there was another dimension to this asymmetric bet...
+On a side note, I knew that a successful pitch here could result in a front-office summer internship offer at JPM so perhaps there was another dimension to this asymmetric bet... (unlike the Fed funds rate, this one paid off).

 If there's anything you should take away from this post, it is this: I am certainly not claiming to know more than economists about what the Fed is going to do.
-What I *am* saying is that whenever the market is so sure that something is going to happen (or never going to happen!), there could be an opportunity for an asymmetric return distribution.
+What I *am* saying is that whenever the market is so sure that something is going to happen (or never going to happen!), there could be a good opportunity for a highly asymmetric bet.